empicano/whatsapp-analyzer/README.md

 The (date/time/media) format in the exported text file is different for some app languages.
 The program currently supports the formats of following languages:

+- English (U.K.)
-- English
+- English (U.S.)
 - German
+- French
+- Russian

-If your language is not listed, feel free to raise an issue containing an example chat in your language format.
-If you want to convert it yourself, use the following format:
+If your language is not listed, you can raise an issue or convert it yourself, using the following format:

 ```
 dd.mm.yy, hh:mm:ss: Rose Marie: Darling!
 Its been an age!
 Tell me, how are you?
 24.01.18, 09:03:56: Mary Jane: Simply splendid.
 Look, i purchased a new estate: <image omitted>
 ```

-The program expects a file named **chat.txt** in the same directory.
+The program expects a file named **_chat.txt** in the same directory.
 Alternatively you can hand over a file path as command line argument.
 Run `python3 analyzer.py [file path]` in your terminal to start the analysis.

 ### Needed Dependencies